pvanhoof/dir-examples/README.md

 In most projects that got ported from an environment that uses GNU libtool (for example autotools) to for example cmake or meson, and in the rare cases that they did anything at all in a qmake based project, I saw people converting the current, revision and age parameters that they passed to the -version-info option of libtool to a string concatenated together using (current - age), age, revision as VERSION, and (current - age) as SOVERSION.

 I wanted to use the exact same rules for versioning for all these examples, including autotools and GNU libtool.
-When you don't have to (or want to) care about libtool's set of (for some people, needlessly complicated) -version-info rules, then it should be fine using just SOVERSION and VERSION using these rules.
+When you don't have to (or want to) care about libtool's set of (for some people, needlessly complicated) -version-info rules, then it should be fine using just SOVERSION and VERSION using these rules:

 > * SOVERSION = Major version
 > * Major version: increase it if you break ABI compatibility